Category: Uncategorized

 Established 1993

 Brothers Lewis, Stanley, Fred, and Sam followed in the footsteps of their father, Jacob Goldstein, who founded the Liberty Fish Company of Philadelphia in 1907.
-SIRF, formerly known as the Fisheries Scholarship Fund and then the Lewis Goldstein Memorial Fund, was established to honor former NFI President Lewis Goldstein, who died in a tragic plane crash in 1964.
+SIRF, formerly known as the Lewis Goldstein Memorial Fund and then the Fisheries Scholarship Fund, was established to honor former National Fisheries Institute President Lewis Goldstein, who died in a tragic plane crash in 1964.

 Meet Myer Bornstein